Weights and characters of highest weight modules

-R. Borcherds \cite{Borcherds J. Alg, Borcherds Liesuper} introduced generalized Kac--Moody algebras $\mathfrak{g}$ -- popularly called BKM LAs -- generalizing his Monster Lie algebra, or Monster vertex operator algebras (modules over affine Kac--Moody algebras introduced in \cite{Lepowsky E8, Lepowsky Vertex operators}); the latter play a central role in string theory and conformal field theory in theoretical physics, helping in quantum chromodynamics and quantum gravity \cite{Lepowsky Vertex operators, Witten}.
-This was for studying and settling the Conway and Norton's moonshine conjecture(s) \cite{Conway--Norton, Thompson 2} for the (largest) monster sporadic simple group \cite{Fischer baby Monster, Leon baby Monster, Griess Inventions}, using the no-ghost theorem in string theory; see notes \cite{Borcherds ICM} on the moonshine conjucture.
-We begin by the Weyl--Kac--Borcherds character formulas \eqref{Eqn WKB character formula}, whose denominator identities shed more light on the structure of monster group, modular functions and modular forms; e.g. Koike--Norton--Zagier identities.
+R. Borcherds \cite{Borcherds J. Alg, Borcherds Liesuper} introduced generalized Kac--Moody (KM) LAs -- called BKM LAs -- generalizing his Monster LA, or Monster vertex operator algebras (modules over affine KM LAs introduced in \cite{Lepowsky E8, Lepowsky Vertex operators}); the latter play a central role in string theory and conformal field theory in theoretical physics, helping in quantum chromodynamics and quantum gravity \cite{Witten}.
+This was for studying and settling the Conway and Norton's moonshine conjecture(s) \cite{Conway--Norton, Thompson 2} for the (largest) monster sporadic simple group \cite{Fischer baby Monster, Leon baby Monster, Griess Inventions}, using the no-ghost theorem in string theory.
+The Weyl--Kac--Borcherds character formulas \eqref{Eqn WKB character formula}, and their denominator identities shed more light on the structure of monster group, and modular functions and forms; e.g. Koike--Norton--Zagier identities.